Finite-time Convergent Gossiping: Introduction

 \begin{theorem} There always exists an asymmetric gossip algorithm that converges globally in finite time.
 If $n=2^m+r$ with $m\geq 0$ and $0\leq r<2^m$, global convergence requires and can be achieved in $mn+2r$ node updates. \end{theorem}

 The two theorems are obtained by first establishing a lower bound on the number of node updates required for reaching finite-time consensus, and then explicitly constructing gossip algorithms that converge in a finite number of steps equal to the lower bound.
 Although we allow every node to interact with every other node (\emph{i.e.}, we do not impose any restricted network structure on the allowed interactions), the fastest convergent algorithms only use a subset of the edges.
 In fact, we prove that for $n=4$, finite-time convergent symmetric algorithms are essentially {\it unique}.
-A preliminary introduction to the above results was presented in \cite{MTNS}.

-If the sequence of node pairs $(i_{k}, j_{k}),k=0,1,\dots$ is defined by an independent random process, the above deterministic finite-time convergent gossiping implies fundamental {\it robustness} in the presence of repulsive links in light of the the Borel-Cantelli Lemma \cite{Shi: 2013}.
+If the sequence of node pairs $(i_{k}, j_{k}),k=0,1,\dots$ is defined by an independent random process, the above deterministic finite-time convergent gossiping implies fundamental {\it robustness} in the presence of repulsive links in light of the the Borel-Cantelli Lemma \cite{Shi2013}.
+Moreover, the deterministic finite-time convergent results established in the current paper can be used to derive almost sure finite-time convergence results under random gossiping models \cite{Shi-TIT}.
+Theorem~\ref{thmsym} and \ref{thasym} were briefly reported in \cite{MTNS}.